-There will be a \$35 charge on any check returned for insufficient funds submitted by the student or on their behalf.

-Students using equipment belonging to the School and/or clinical facility assume responsibility for its proper care.
-When damage or loss of equipment or books is due to the student's carelessness or neglect, the student must assume the cost of repair or replacement of the damaged item(s).
-Any intentional destruction of property in the School or clinical site may result in immediate dismissal from The School of Nursing.

-The diploma, transcripts and letter to the Ohio Board of Nursing regarding final completion of program will be held until all financial obligations to the School and/or clinical site are satisfied.
+- There will be a \$35 charge on any check returned for insufficient funds submitted by the student or on their behalf. - Students using equipment belonging to the School and/or clinical facility assume responsibility for its proper care.
+When damage or loss of equipment or books is incurred, the student must assume the cost of repair or replacement of the damaged item(s). - Any intentional destruction of property in the School or clinical site may result in immediate dismissal from The School of Nursing. - The diploma, transcripts and letter to the Ohio Board of Nursing regarding final completion of program will be held until all financial obligations to the School and/or clinical site are satisfied.